Ryu is the main character from the long-running, exceptionally successful Street Fighter brawling video games series.

 Having knocked out the reigning champion, his opponent Ryu was declared the winner of the World Warrior tournament.

 Street Fighter Alpha 2, part 1

-Ryu returned home to tell Gouken of his victory, but was shocked to find out that he had apparently been murdered in his absence.
+Ryu returned home to tell Gouken of his victory.
+But he was shocked to find out that the sensei had apparently been murdered in his absence.
 This led him to seek out and challenge Akuma.

 They eventually faced each other on the secluded island of Gokuentou.
 However Ryu’s earlier brush with the the Satsui no Hado, and his grief over Gouken, left him unfocused.

 After a long battle Akuma proceeded to explain the true power of the Satsui no Hado.
 He told Ryu how it would make him an unstoppable warrior in exchange for consuming him with the insatiable desire to win.
 Even at the cost of his opponent’s life.
 Akuma had chosen this path and had merely been toying with Ryu.

 The evil warrior then demonstrated his true strength by smashing the small island with a single blow.

 Still confused and shaken Ryu sought out his former sparring partner Ken Masters.
 Ken had also heard of their sensei’s death and wasn’t sure what to make of the situation.
 The two agreed to a friendly match in the hopes that it would keep them focused.
 Ken easily defeated Ryu.